swarm-game/swarm/TUTORIAL.md

 ```
 build { turn left; m4; m }
 ```
-This should build a robot that moves toward the green mass to the west.
+This should build a robot that moves toward the west.
 The base is still turned north, so the robot needs to turn left to be oriented to the west.
 Once you have a compass to install on the robot, you will be able to `turn west` directly.